One category of modems that is supported by the ROOter firmware is the hostless modem.

 You can then access the modem's web GUI using the same IP address as you would when it was plugged into a computer.

 Network Status and SMS

-Because these modems appear as an Ethernet device when plugged into the router there will be no or limited information displayed on the Network Status page.
+Because these modems appear as an Ethernet device when plugged into the router there will be limited information displayed on the Network Status page.
 The same thing applies to SMS Messaging, as the modem is not accessable using AT Commands like a regular USB modem.